djreiss/diffimWriteup/README.md

 ## 5.1.
 Commands for running image subtraction in various modes

 Example output from the various runs of the image subtraction pipeline on a single pair of DECam exposures is shown in the [notebook attached to this DMTN's repository](_notebooks/figures-and-debugging.ipynb].
-Scripts were used to perform these runs, and they have been saved in the [DM-3704 branch of `ip_diffim`](https://github.com/lsst/ip_diffim/tree/u/djreiss/DM-3704) and [`pipe_tasks`](https://github.com/lsst/pipe_tasks/tree/u/djreiss/DM-3704).
+Scripts were used to perform these runs, and they have been saved in the [DM-3704 branch of ip_diffim](https://github.com/lsst/ip_diffim/tree/u/djreiss/DM-3704) and of [pipe_tasks](https://github.com/lsst/pipe_tasks/tree/u/djreiss/DM-3704).
 I now summarize these command-line configurations below:

 1. Configuration file `diffimConfig.py` for `imageDifference.py`:
 ```